-It was to be the greatest disaster ever in the annals of the British Army...and, perhaps just as depressing, the carnage of the...
-First Battle of the Somme...was to continue for four and a half months.
+It was to be the greatest disaster ever in the annals of the British Army...and, perhaps just as depressing, the carnage of the Somme was to continue for the following four and a half months.

-(Right above: Beaumont-Hamel, a commune not a village. - photographs from 2010 and 2015)
+(Right: Beaumont-Hamel is a commune, not a village. - photographs from 2010 and 2015)